Help Center

 How to Enter

 Enter the filament weight in grams.
-This is the total material used including supports.
+This should be the total material used for the print including supports, purge tower, and any waste your slicer reports.

 What This Affects

-• Filament Markup: Applied to the calculated material cost
+• Filament Markup: Applied to the base material cost (default 2.7×)

 Important: Always include support material weight in your total.
-The slicer calculates this automatically.
+Your slicer calculates this automatically when it shows "total filament used".

 Electricity Cost per kWh